AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

 To access the **Real-Time CDP Audiences** dashboard, go to the _Admin_ sidebar, then go to **[!UICONTROL Customers]** > **[!UICONTROL Real-time CDP Audience]**.

 In the dashboard, look for the audience you created.
 Notice it is not being used in a cart price rule or dynamic block.
+In the next section, you link the audience to a cart price rule.

 ![Real-Time CDP Audiences Dashboard](assets/real-time-cdp-dashboard.png)